MicrosoftDocs/architecture-center/docs/web-apps/guides/reliable-web-app/overview.md

 ## Web app architecture

-It's important to note that the reliable web app pattern is not a one-size-fits-all set of services or a specific architecture.
+It's important to note that the reliable web app pattern isn't a one-size-fits-all set of services or a specific architecture.
 The unique needs of your business and the characteristics of your existing web application are crucial in determining the most suitable architecture and network topology.

 ## Next steps

 For practical application, the pattern provides specific guidance for .NET and Java web applications.
 There are reference implementations available for both platforms, which incorporate the reliable web app pattern.
-These serve as examples to accelerate the adoption process.
+These reference implementations serve as examples to accelerate the adoption process.
 To make the most of this guidance, choose the direction that best fits your web app's technology stack and follow the provided reference implementation to streamline your transition to the cloud.

 >[!div class="nextstepaction"]
 >[Reliable web app pattern for .NET](./dotnet/plan-implementation.yml)